leberSmeaton/leberSmeaton/README.md

 - 🌱 I’m continually learning Git + the command line so I can be smoooooth operator.
 I am also familiar with the GitHub Desktop GUI.

-- 🤔 I’m looking for help with growing my JavaScript knowledge.
+- 🤔 I’m looking for help and insight into git workflows.

 ✨ How can you reach me? ✨